steffen555/foosball-elo-benchmark/index.md

     return p1_score, p2_score
 ```

 First the list of 201 players is initialized.
-Then 100,000 games are played.
+Then 100,000 games are simulated.
 For each game, the probability of player 1 winning is calculated based on first skill level (how good the players actually are) and based on rating (how good the rating system assumes that they are).
 The outcome of the game is calculated based on their skill, and the rating delta (how much to add to player 1 and subtract from player 2) is calculated based on the outcome of the game and the probability based on their ratings.
 Finally the ratings are updated, and the loop moves on to the next game.

 For this experiment, the rating delta function is defined as follows:
 ``` python